rafibayer/rafibayer.github.io/_posts/2023-07-05-rustMutex.md

 fmt.Println(*s)
 ```

 This works because Go has a garbage collector, there is still a reference to the string despite the original variable going out of scope.
 In a language like C without a garbage collector, this can create a [dangling pointer](https://en.wikipedia.org/wiki/Dangling_pointer) which can segfault your program at best or create a security vulnerability at worst.

-But it we can't share our references to other scopes, how can we share data in Rust?
+But if we can't share our references to other scopes, how can we share data in Rust?
 Especially when we start working with multiple threads, we certainly lose any ability to guarantee our reference doesn't outlive its owner.

 ## The Mutex